Providing access to mental health shouldn't be a problem for anyone.

 Contact us to schedule a visit and a volunteer orientation!

-Give Your gift of time, money or wish "Wish List" items (Art Supplies, Books, Gift Cards, etc.) Goes directly to the services we provide for our members!
+Your Gift of Time, Money or "Wish List" items (Art Supplies, Books, Gift Cards, Passenger Van, etc.) goes directly to the services that we provide for our members!

-Please know that 75% of My Place – Center for Wellness funding comes from government sources.
-The other quarter must come from community and it's what makes us My Place – Center for Wellness!
+Please know that the majority of My Place Center for Wellness' funding comes from government sources.
+Our remaining needs must be met from outside sources.

-With your support, our extraordinary services will continue to help those on the mental health recovery journeys.
+With your support, our extraordinary services will continue to help those on their mental health recovery journeys.

 Over 350 Members participate in a variety of social, recreational and cultural programs